puppetlabs/puppet-docs/source/learning/variables.markdown

 #### What is False?

-You'll notice I used a bare fact as the condition above.
-The Puppet language's data types are kind of loose, and a lot of things tend to get represented internally as strings, so it's worth mentioning that the following values will be treated as false by an if statement:
+The Puppet language's data types are kind of loose, and a lot of things tend to get represented internally as strings, so it's worth calling out what exactly will be treated as false by an `if` statement:

 * `undef` (the value of an unassigned variable)
 * `''` (the empty string)
 * `false`
 * Any expression that evaluates to false.

-In particular, be aware that 0 is true.
+**In particular, be aware that the numeral 0 and the string "false" are both true.** This means that while you can use some variables alone as an if-condition, you can't use facts that way.
+Facts are always read into Puppet as strings, so you need to test conceptually-boolean facts for their string value instead of their literal truth or falsehood.

 #### Conditions